 300-Level Transfer Seminars

 Transfer Seminars are special sections of the 300-level Justice Core courses that all transfer students are required to take.
 They are taught by experienced faculty who are experts in their fields and will be able to connect you to academic and professional resources.
 Each seminar is assigned a peer success coach, who provides ongoing support and serves as a connection to the campus.
-For the Fall 2024 semester students should select ONE course from the following subject areas:
+For the Spring 2025 semester students should select ONE course from the following subject areas:

-• History (HIS)
+- History (HIS)

-• Humanities and Justice (HJS)
+- Humanities and Justice (HJS)

-• Landmark US Supreme Court Cases (HUM 300)
+- Landmark US Supreme Court Cases (HUM 300)

-• Latinx Studies (LLS)
+- Latinx Studies (LLS)

-• Philosophy (PHI)
+- Philosophy (PHI)

 History